 The Gaston-Cleveland-Lincoln MPO is responsible for prioritizing the identified local transportation needs and then identifying funding sources to help meet these needs.
 Much of the funding that is used to pay for transportation projects and programs come from the US Department of Transportation, through the Federal Highway Administration and Federal Transit Administration.
 These agencies then pass through the majority of funds to the NCDOT, which in turn either allocates funds to the MPO to assign to projects or prioritizes projects in consultation with the MPO through the Strategic Transportation Investments (STI) program.

 The NCDOT and other agencies receive much of their capital funds through the federal surface transportation program.
-The current version of the program is called the FAST Act, and is explained below.
+The current version of the program is called the Bipartisan Infrastructure Investment and Jobs Act (IIJA).